Is this your child's symptom?

 Call Doctor During Office Hours

-- Plastic ring stays on over 14 days
+- Plastic ring stays on more than 14 days

 - Penis looks well-healed but not normal to you.
 (It looks strange or has an extra tag of skin)

 - You have other questions or concerns